 A pest animal inspection was carried out by Condobolin Rural Lands Protection Board on 17 August 2005.
-No pest animals were reported but monitoring of the timber heaps around the mine site was recommended.
+No pest animals were reported but monitoring of the timber heaps around the mine site was recommended and has been implemented.
+Pest control activities between January and June 2006 have included baiting for foxes and rabbits.